welcome-to-the-sunny-side/misa77/README.md

 - [zxc](https://github.com/hellobertrand/zxc)
 - [lizard](https://github.com/inikep/lizard)

-Lastly, Claude Fable 5 and Opus 4.8 helped a *lot* with orchestrating experiments, scripting, tooling, and building the CLI.
+Lastly, the following models helped a *lot* with orchestrating experiments, scripting, tooling, and building the CLI.
 Without their assistance, development would have been far slower, and I would likely not have explored all the paths that I did end up exploring (some of which were productive and some of which weren't).

+- Claude Fable 5
+- Claude Opus 5
+- Claude Opus 4.8

 ## License